tylim88/Password-Manager/README.md

 15. CI
 16. Structured code
 17. Standardize Firebase function error handling and logging.
-18. Does not log errors in prod environment when processing Master Password to prevent accidentally logging sensitive data.
-Dev environment log everything.
+18. Client side encryption, does not send any sensitive data to server side.

 etc etc